 Hungry Hook Farm makes a conscious effort to grow all plants from local, sustainably-collected seed whenever possible.
 Our potting soil is peat-free and all plants are organically-grown.
 Discounts are available for non-profit organizations and orders over 50 plants.
 Advice on the right plants for your site is always free.

-We are open for garden visits and retail sales from
+We are open for garden visits and sales from

 September 6, 2020 to November 1, 2020